 Finance plays a critical role in any organization and many careers.
-Adding a finance minor to any other business major, or even a non-business major, at Saint Louis University allows students to expand their skills in an in-demand field.
+Adding a finance minor to any major at Saint Louis University allows students to expand their skills in an in-demand field.

-Entry-level finance jobs pay some of the highest salaries in business and provide for greater job mobility.
+Entry-level finance jobs pay some of the highest salaries in business and provide excellent job mobility.
 Finance skills are beneficial in a range of job functions and become more critical as professionals advance their careers into management roles.
-Skills gained through finance courses are also valuable in preparing for admissions tests for, and applying to, graduate schools for an MBA degree.
+Skills gained through finance courses are also valuable in preparing for admission to graduate business programs such as an MBA.

 |ACCT 2200||Financial Accounting *||3|